Noah Zavolas: Milwaukee Brewers

 On December 21, 2018, the Mariners traded Zavolas and outfielder Ben Gamel to the Milwaukee Brewers for outfielder Domingo Santana.

 Zavolas spent 2019 with the Carolina Mudcats, going 6–5 with a 2.98 ERA over 22 starts, striking out 102 over 133 innings.
 He was named the Carolina League Pitcher of the Year.
 He did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
 Zavolas spent the 2021 season with the Biloxi Shuckers, starting a Southern League-leading 22 games and going 5–7 with a 4.40 ERA.
 He returned to the Shuckers in 2022, starting 11 games and posting a 2–2 record with a 6.57 ERA.
 The Brewers released Zavolas on August 31.

 York Revolution

 On April 3, 2023, Zavolas signed with the York Revolution of the Atlantic League of Professional Baseball.
 He did not appear in a game for York and became a free agent after the season.

 Regensburg Legionäre

 Zavolas pitched for German team Regensburg Legionäre in 2024, including in the European Champions Cup.

 Hoofddoorp Pioniers

 On April 29, 2025, Zavolas joined the Hoofddoorp Pioniers of the Dutch Honkbal Hoofdklasse.
 On May 26, he pitched the first six innings in a combined 7-inning no-hitter over UVV.
 The game ended early due to the mercy rule, with Pioniers winning 18–0.
-He was 8–3 with a 2.06 ERA in 13 starts, ranking in the top 10 in the league in several categories.
+Zavolas posted an 8–3 record with a 2.06 ERA in 13 starts, ranking in the top 10 in the league in several categories.

+Kinheim

+On November 17, 2025, Zavolas joined Kinheim of the Honkbal Hoofdklasse.